Kristina01111000/Drws_site/README.md

 - remind him about ein -> paypal
 - left widgets not showing up? on mobile

+- sent report in about redirect issue and updates

 promo page video thumbnail update? maybe